Example of the different levels in shielding in an electronics enclosure

 28 To reduce cost, the connection can be improved by using a

-31 A lighter construction can also be effected by having smaller distances between the fixings: this results in more hinges, more locks, and more bolts.
-All of these extra elements result in higher cost and longer mounting and demounting times.
+31 A lighter construction can also be realized by having smaller distances between the fixings: this results in more hinges, more locks, and more bolts.
+All of these extra elements result in higher costs and longer mounting and demounting times.

-It is possible to integrate an IP sealing with the EMI gasket.
-The IP gasket on the “water side “ protects the EMI gasket against corrosion.
+32 Right dimension It is possible to integrate an IP sealing with the EMI gasket.
+The IP gasket on the “water side “ protects the EMI gasket from corrosion.

 Prevention of corrosion